DinoChiesa/ApiLoadGen/README.md

 - DELETE is not yet supported as a request type in the requests that comprise a job
 - The settings for the job store are hardcoded to an open App Services app under my personal ccount.
-- The server implementation is incomplete; no job control yet.
-- The sleep time between jobs is not dependent upon the run time of a job or set of jobs.
-It should be.
 - There's no companion UI to create job definitions or inquire their status.
 Should be done in angularJS!
-- Variable load generation is not implemented yet.
-In other words, there's no such thing as a load profile resource.
-Each job should be designated to run a given # of times per hour.
-Then the runner should divide that by 12 to get the number of runs every 5 minutes.
 - Currently no way to set a variable X-Forwarded-For header.
 There will be a way to allow a weighted-random selection of XFF.